t6x/reaver-wps-fork-t6x/README.md

 Optional Arguments:
-	-c, --channel=<num>                  Channel to listen on [auto] -n, --probes=<num>                   Maximum number of probes to send to each AP in scan mode [15] -F, --ignore-fcs                     Ignore frame checksum errors
+	-c, --channel=<num>                  Channel to listen on [auto] -n, --probes=<num>                   Maximum number of probes to send to each AP in scan mode [15] -O, --output-file=<filename>	     Write packets of interest into pcap file -F, --ignore-fcs                     Ignore frame checksum errors
 	-2, --2ghz                           Use 2.4GHz 802.11 channels
 	-5, --5ghz                           Use 5GHz 802.11 channels